 - Health Insurance

-Take some time to make a list of your fixed expenses and total the result or use a budgeting app or budget spreadsheet to make it easier.
+Take some time to make a list of your fixed expenses and total the result.

 Some examples of common variable expenses are: